Holly Name Meaning: Origin & Significance

 Popularity of Holly

 If ya’re considering naming yar baby girl Holly, ya might be interested in knowing about the name’s popularity.
-This section will provide ya with information on how popular the name Holly is in the United States, its gender-neutral usage, and a comparison with other popular names.
+This section will provide ya with information on how popular the name Holly is in the United States, its gender-neutral usage, & a comparison with other popular names.

 Popularity in the United States

-According to the Social Security Administration, Holly was a popular name in the 1970s and 1980s.
+According to the Social Security Administration, Holly was a popular name in the 1970s & 1980s.
 In 2023, Holly is ranked #608 in popularity, a drop of 110 from the previous year.
 However, it is still a well-known name that has been consistently used over the years.

 Gender-Neutral Usage